 A company’s pay policy is successful if it attracts, retains and improves the performance of employees in an economic and equitable way.
 The primary concern of all HR professionals is to achieve a good return from human capital – thus ensuring that payroll costs do not adversely impact upon company profitability.

 FedEE Job Evaluation and Pricing System

 Our on-line ‘JEAPS’ system may be used to tailor a search for salary benchmarks according to more detailed features of a job and the sector in which it operates.
 The job evaluation process involves selecting a series of options from a typical job description and normally takes five to six minutes to complete.
 These include inputs such as required education, training and experience and then job size variables such as accountability, time span of discretion, number of people supervised/managed and physical/managerial risks.
 Once you have specified the company’s size, economic sector and location, the system will generate a pay midpoint and ranges for the relevant country marketplace.
 No special training is required and members have free and unlimited use of the system.
 The system is being upgraded in the Autumn of 2016 and from 2017 will also contain data for selected countries outside Europe.

 Dernières nouvelles – the Global HR newswire

-FedEE reports on pay developments in Europe’s 47+ countries through the Mettre à Jour newswire, which is circulated to members twice monthly.
-We also produce practical guidance notes on such issues as expatriate housing costs, comparative living costs and income tax across Europe.
+FedEE reports on pay developments around the world through the Dernières nouvelles newswire, which is circulated to members twice monthly.
+We also produce practical guidance notes on such issues as expatriate housing costs, comparative living costs and income tax across the world.